intrepidcs/neoobd2_sdk/Readme.md

 ## SDK Compatibility by Vehicle Spy Versions

-The Master branch is compatible with the latest release version of Vehicle Spy, available for download at - [click here](https://www.intrepidcs.com/main/updates).
+The v901_maintenance branch is compatible with the latest release version of Vehicle Spy, available for download at - [click here](https://www.intrepidcs.com/main/updates).

-A beta version of the upcoming Vehicle Spy is available upon request.
+The master branch contains new features and fixes in development for future release.
+A beta version of the upcoming Vehicle Spy is available upon request that is compatible with the master branch of SDK.
 Please send your inquiry to icssupport@intrepidcs.com.

 * Master - Vehicle Spy Beta Version 3.9.2.XXX

-* v901_maintenance - Vehicle Spy Release Versions 3.9.1.24
+* v901_maintenance - Vehicle Spy Release Versions 3.9.1.27+

-* v900_maintenance - Vehicle Spy Release Version 3.9.0.79
+* v900_maintenance - Vehicle Spy Release Version 3.9.0.79+

-* v803_maintenance - Vehicle Spy Release Version 3.8.3.104
+* v803_maintenance - Vehicle Spy Release Version 3.8.3.104+

 ## License